 Recently I've tried to use CheckStyle plugin for Maven 2 and had the following problem.

-I've followed basic instructions on plugin setup here, but when executing
+I've followed basic instructions on plugin setup here, but when executing mvn site the following error appeared on the screen:

 [ERROR] BUILD ERROR